manyaa-fr/Ecommerce-Follow-Along/README.md

 - Sent the token to the backend automatically via cookies.
 - Created middleware in the backend to validate the JWT.
 - Protected private routes using this middleware to ensure only logged-in users can access them.

+--

+# Kalvium Milestone 35 – Full Stack Deployment

+## Project Overview

+In this milestone, the goal was to deploy both the backend and frontend of the project and ensure they are integrated using token-based authentication with cookies.

+---

+## Learning Goals

+- Deploy the backend to a cloud service like Render or Railway
+- Replace all localhost links in the frontend with the deployed backend URL
+- Deploy the frontend to a platform like Vercel or Netlify
+- Handle user authentication using tokens stored in cookies
+- Ensure the complete app is live and fully functional

+---

+## Steps Followed

+1. The backend was pushed to GitHub and deployed using a service like Render.
+Environment variables like Mongo URI and JWT secret were set during deployment.
+CORS and cookie-parser middleware were also configured properly to handle cross-origin requests and cookies.

+2. The frontend was updated to use the deployed backend URL instead of localhost.
+Axios was set up to include credentials so that cookies would be sent with each request.
+The frontend was then deployed to Vercel.

+3. On successful login or signup, the backend sent a token as a cookie.
+This token is automatically included in subsequent frontend requests, enabling secure user sessions.